mbuffier/machineVision/README.md

 # Machine Vision
 Machine vision algorithms

-# Segmentation using Bayes rules
+# Segmentation using a mixture of gaussian
 Implementation of a segmentation algorithm which trains a mixture of gaussian to detect apples Some ameliorations are made using a gabor filter and images in hvs color domain